If the idea of working in a safe, pristine office isn't for you, then pursuing a career as a mercenary might just be your true calling.

 Where Can I Find Mercenary Jobs?

-Due to the nature of the job, you won’t really open your local newspaper and find an ad saying ‘Mercenaries Wanted’.
+Due to the nature of the job, you won’t really open your local newspaper and find an ad saying ‘Mercenaries Wanted’; private military contracting - known within military circles as "The Circuit" - is very much a 'word of mouth' industry.

-Your best bet for locating opportunities would be directly through the companies that specialise in the provision of military and security services.
+Many PMCs land roles upon recommendations from former military colleagues, although you can also directly apply to companies that specialise in the provision of military and security services.
 Below is a non-exhaustive list of such companies:

-- Academi, US-based.
-Originally known as Blackwater, the company received widespread notoriety in 2007 when a group of its employees killed 17 and injured 20 Iraqi civilians.
+- Academi (US): Founded by former US Navy SEAL Erik Prince in 1997.
+Originally known as Blackwater and then Xe Services, the company received widespread notoriety in 2007 when a group of its employees killed 17 and injured 20 Iraqi civilians.

 This article was originally published in March 2015.